 Pure excitement is what we live for here at Better Records.
 The number of Hot Stamper commentaries that focus on the LIFE and ENERGY (often in all caps, natch) of the Hottest of the Hot Stampers numbers well into the hundreds.
 They are all over the site, mostly on records that have sold to people like yourself who want to FEEL something when they play their favorite music on LP.

 You put your finger right on it.
 This is the sound that is almost completely missing from the modern audiophile reissue.
 It reminds me of the way Michael Palin described his poorly chosen accountancy career in the Lion Tamer sketch.
 “It’s dull, dull, dull.
 My god it’s dull, it’s so deadly dull and tedious and stuffy and boring and desperately dull.”

 Couldn’t have said it any better myself.
 Putting one of those Heavy Vinyl reissues on the table is positively sleep-inducing.
 The CDs of The Who that I own are the same way.
 I don’t know where we went wrong but I do know we can’t get there from here.
-We need to go back to The Originals — British, German, Domestic, whatever — to know what the hell Who’s Next is supposed to sound like.
+We need to go back to the vintage pressings — British, German, Domestic, whatever — to know what the hell Who’s Next is supposed to sound like.